wkazz246/IS436-EduStockExchangePlatform/README.md

 |2026  |$90,000|$30,000|$60,000|
 |Cumulative Total |           |              |$15,000|

+**Break-Even Point:** Expected by mid-2025, when the cumulative revenue surpasses the initial development costs.

 **Project Methodology:**\
 For this project, the most appropriate and efficient methodology would be the SCRUM method.
 SCRUM methodology is an agile team collaboration framework that is used most commonly in areas such as software development by breaking tasks into ‘time-boxed’ iterations.
 The platform involves multiple features such as account management, real-time data integration, trading, and educational resources.
 Due to the complexity of these, it would be more feasible to work in iterations in SCRUM before synthesizing.
 The features can be tested and developed in iterations so they can be regularly adjusted to fit user needs.
 SCRUM also offers progress tracking to help keep teams organized and on schedule with the time-sensitive features native to the EduStock platform.